Kevin Alons

 Kevin Alons (born 1968) is an American politician.
 Before contesting the 2022 Iowa Senate election, Alons served in the Iowa Air National Guard.

 Early life and career

 Kevin Alons is one of four children of Dwayne Alons and his wife Clarice.
-Born in Gregory, South Dakota, in 1968, Kevin Alons was raised near Boyden, Iowa, and graduated from Boyden–Hull High School before attending Northwestern College.
+Born in Gregory, South Dakota, in 1968, Alons was raised near Boyden, Iowa, and graduated from Boyden–Hull High School before attending Northwestern College.
 Alons had a 27-year career in the military, attaining the rank of colonel in the Iowa Air National Guard.
 He moved to Salix, where he became associated with the eponymous Alons Software as a software developer and consultant, and has also worked as an architect.